Parthasarathi7722/SecAuditAI/README.md

 - Microsoft Research for CodeBERT
 - OWASP for their security tools and guidelines
 - The Python community for their excellent libraries
-- The cloud providers for their SDKs and APIs
 - All the maintainers of the open-source projects we depend on